EncycloFusion/encyclofusion.github.io/README.md

 # encyclofusion.github.io
-A new unofficial Clickteam forked from ClickWiki
+A new unofficial Clickteam wiki forked from ClickWiki